 How We’re Improving In-Stream Creek Conditions:

-- Adding 400+ pieces of large wood to create deeper pools with protective cover and slow-moving areas where salmon can rest.
+• Added 500+ pieces of large wood into the creek to create deeper pools with protective cover and slow-moving areas where salmon can rest.

-- Planting 5,000+ native trees and shrubs that will support wildlife and provide shade to keep the water cool.
+• Planting 10,000-15,000 native trees and shrubs within year one that will support wildlife and provide shade to keep the water cool.

-Once complete, this project will finish nearly all planned restoration in lower Issaquah Creek under the 2005 and 2017 Chinook Salmon Conservation Plans.
+This project marks completion of nearly all planned restoration in lower Issaquah Creek under the 2005 and 2017 Chinook Salmon Conservation Plans.
 It also builds on 40+ years of restoration work by the City of Issaquah, including projects at Confluence Park, Salmon Run, Squak Valley Park, and previous in-stream restoration efforts that provided valuable insights for this project.

 Get Involved!